kaiser-rpg/KaiserRPG.github.io/_includes/maneuver/directed-attack.md

 {% include table-index.html index="ATK2" %}

-This maneuver can be performed with any kind of single target and non area attack power.
+This maneuver can be performed with any kind of single target and non-area attack power.
 You must declare that you will use this maneuver before making your Offensive Roll.